Realgke/wireframing/README.md

 - Allows seamless transition from **low-fidelity wireframes to high-fidelity prototypes** within the same platform.

 In short, Figma is powerful, flexible, and beginner-friendly, making it one of the best tools for both individuals and teams.

+---

+## Benefits of Wireframing in Software Development

+From a software development perspective, wireframing offers several advantages that streamline the workflow and improve outcomes:

+### 1. Guides the Design Process
+Wireframes provide a **clear roadmap** for how the application should be structured.
+- **Example**: A wireframe showing where the navigation bar, content, and footer should go gives developers a strong foundation before coding begins.

+### 2. Facilitates Communication
+Wireframes act as a **shared language** between designers, developers, and stakeholders.
+- **Example**: Instead of debating abstract ideas, a wireframe allows everyone to “see” the concept, reducing misunderstandings.

+### 3. Saves Development Time
+By identifying layout and usability issues early, teams can avoid expensive changes later in the coding phase.
+- **Example**: If a call-to-action button is poorly placed in a wireframe, it’s much easier to fix there than after development has started.

+### 4. Improves User Experience
+Wireframes highlight **usability issues** before moving into detailed design.
+- **Example**: A wireframe may reveal that a checkout process takes too many steps, prompting simplification before coding.

+In essence, wireframes bridge the gap between **ideas and implementation**, making development smoother, faster, and more user-focused.